 The bread is normally shaped to fit a rectangular loaf tin and the standard recipe takes around an hour at 350 degrees.
 It's not suited to storing at room temperature, so either eat it whilst fresh, or freeze it.

 Keeping bread in the fridge is rarely a good idea, it goes all weird.

-The basic banana bread ingredients are three mashed, ripe bananas, flour, baking soda, salt, baking powder, butter or shortening, yogurt or buttermilk, sugar and an egg.
-Banana bread is good for vegans too as the egg can be replaced with soy yogurt or tofu with reasonable results.
+The basic banana bread ingredients are three mashed, ripe bananas, flour, baking soda, salt, baking powder, butter or shortening, yoghurt or buttermilk, sugar and an egg.
+Banana bread is good for vegans too as the egg can be replaced with soy yoghurt or tofu with reasonable results.

 Some people like to slice it and pop it in a toaster, whilst others like to cook a French Toast version with maple syrup and cinnamon.
 Don't do this if you are on a diet though, that would be silly.